leiliu500/happy_path/backend/docs/database_model.md

 ---

 *This documentation is maintained as part of the Happy Path Mental Health Application project.
-For questions or updates, please contact the development team.*
+The database supports a comprehensive wellness platform with professional healthcare provider coordination capabilities.
+This platform focuses on mental health and wellness support and does not provide medical diagnosis or treatment.*